The ‘Mental Capacity Act’ is an important law for people with a learning disability.

 To have capacity to make a particular decision at a given time a person must be able to:

-- understand the information relevant to the decision, including the reasonably foreseeable consequences of making or not making the decision
+- understand the information relevant to the decision, including the consequences of making or not making the decision

 - retain that information long enough to make the decision